Skip to main content

 Please note that although they are included on the map, residential properties are not subject to RZLT if they are subject to Local Property Tax.
 It is not necessary to make a submission to remove this type of residential property from the map.

-Any interested individuals or parties may make submissions in respect of land on the Supplemental Map.
-Submissions can be made in relation to the following:
+Any interested individuals or parties may make submissions in respect of land on the Draft Map.
+Submissions can be made by 1 April:

-1. The exclusion from the map of lands if the submitter considers that the land does not meet the criteria which determine the land to be in scope for the tax.
+• Challenge the inclusion of land on the map if the owner considers that the land does not meet the criteria which determine the land in scope;

-2. The date the land is considered to be in scope for the tax.
+• Challenge the date from which the land is considered to be in scope; and/or Support the proposed exclusion of land.

-If you are making a submission in respect of land that you own or on behalf of the landowner, please include the following:
+If you are making a submission in respect of land that you own or on behalf of the landowner, please note the following:

-• An Ordnance Survey map showing the property at an appropriate scale, 1:1000 (urban areas) or 1:2500 (rural areas) suitable to identify the land in question.
-Please note Clare County Council may request proof of site ownership.
+• Submissions from a landowner in respect of their own land must be accompanied by an Ordnance Survey map showing the property at an appropriate scale, 1:1000 (urban areas) or 1:2500 (rural areas) suitable to identify the land in question.
+Please note the local authority may request proof of site ownership.

 • If your land is on the map, you may wish to bring to the local authority’s attention matters which demonstrate that the land is not in scope for the tax, or that the date which the land was considered in-scope is not correct and should be changed.

-• Reference to Criteria in Section 653B of the Taxes Consolidation Act 1997 as amended by the Finance Act 2021 – any submission should reference these along with evidence for consideration by the local authority to support any claims regarding the serviced nature of the land or any exclusions which should be applied.
+• Reference to criteria in Section 653B of the Taxes Consolidation Act 1997 – any submission should reference these along with evidence for consideration by the local authority to support any claims regarding the serviced nature of the land or any exclusions which should be applied.
 These criteria must also be referenced if the submission seeks to include additional land on the map.

-• If you are making a submission in relation to zoning, please note that a submission requesting a change in zoning can only be made in relation to land that is already on the Supplemental Map.
+• If you are making a submission in relation to zoning, please note that a submission requesting a change in zoning can only be made in relation to land that is already on the map.

-• Where a land use zoning change is sought, the landowner should set out why the change in zoning is in the interest of the proper planning and sustainable development of the area, as well as any other circumstances which they wish to bring to the attention of Clare County Council.
+• Where a land use zoning change is sought, the submission must be received on or before 31 May and the landowner should set out why the change in zoning is in the interest of the proper planning and sustainable development of the area, as well as any other circumstances which they wish to bring to the local authority’s attention.

-If you are making a submission in relation to land that you don’t own then you are a third-party submitter.
+If you are making a submission about land that you don’t own then you are a third-party submitter.
 Third parties cannot make a submission in relation to zoning.

 In your submission you should include: